 Despite this, only about 3 million shelter animals are adopted every year, leaving many animals behind.
 While more people are beginning to get behind the idea of “adopt, don’t shop”, there is still a lot of progress to be made.

 Bringing home a rescue pet is not only a great way to add a new family member to your house, but also a more affordable choice, as an adoption fee is usually less expensive than purchasing from a breeder.
+In fact, there are a number of benefits to rescuing a pet rather than buying.
 With that in mind, this article is going to act as a guide to bringing home a rescue pet.
 We’ll look at checklist items to complete before adopting, items you may need, and how to make your pet a great addition to the family!

 When you adopt a rescue dog or cat, in most cases, you won’t know much about its history.
 This includes its age, exact breed, why it was abandoned, and a variety of other things.
 While the shelter might be able to give you some information, you’re pretty much in the dark.